SmartEnergyOrg/Backend/README.md

 ## Docker setup

-If you Are on windows 10/11 Home:
+If you are on windows 10/11 Home:

 1. Install WSL: [WSL installation guide](https://docs.microsoft.com/en-us/windows/wsl/install)
 2. Restart your computer, and run in powershell: